 How We Grow at Parlee Farms

-In conjunction with Advanced IPM methods, UMass installed a NEWA WEATHER STATION at Parlee Farms this spring.
-The weather data from our farm is electronically transmitted to the NEWA site and the data is used, according to the site, “…for more precise IPM and crop production practices.
+- In conjunction with our IPM methods, Parlee Farms has a NEWA WEATHER STATION on the farm.
+The weather data from our farm is electronically transmitted to the NEWA (Network for Environment and Weather Applications) site at Cornell University and the data is used, according to the site, “…for more precise IPM and crop production practices.
 Weather information and pest forecast models enhance decision-making in IPM, especially for plant diseases and insects.”
 Feel free to visit the NEWA site to see weather conditions and history at Parlee Farms.

 - These are questions that we are asked frequently.
 It is extremely difficult to grow commercially saleable fruit in New England organically due to the pest and moisture pressures.
 While we follow many organic practices, such as biological pest management, crop rotation, and soil management, we believe that in following IPM practices, we can make educated decisions on pest and disease control using the safest methods possible to successfully produce our crops.

 - Farmers following either IPM methods or organic methods need to spray to control pests and disease.
 ‘Organic’ does not mean ‘pesticide-free’.
 In many instances, organic farmers need to spray their crops more frequently to protect them from pests and disease.
 Organic methods dictate that pesticides used must come from natural sources.
 IPM methods include organic based products and synthetic products.

 COMMONWEALTH QUALITY GROWER: